-Consistent with the provisions of the rules, regulations and policies of CAMC and the requirements set by accrediting boards and regulatory agencies, the appointment, continued appointment and/or compensation and benefits of the position is contingent upon fulfillment of the responsibilities of the position during the term of the appointment, the availability of funding and the conditions listed below.
+Consistent with the provisions of the rules, regulations, and policies of CAMC and the requirements set by accrediting boards and regulatory agencies, the appointment, continued appointment and/or compensation and benefits of the position is contingent upon fulfillment of the responsibilities of the position during the term of the appointment, the availability of funding and the conditions listed below.
 Failure to comply with these conditions may jeopardize Resident's completion of the residency program or delay Resident in the completion of the residency program.

-License to Practice: If West Virginia law requires Resident to hold a current permit or license for practice in his/her specialty, the appointment is subject to the Resident maintaining an unrestricted permit or license from the State of West Virginia and from any other state's licensing authority where the Resident may be assigned.
+License to Practice: If West Virginia law requires Resident to hold a current permit or license for practice in their specialty, the appointment is subject to the Resident maintaining an unrestricted permit or license from the State of West Virginia and from any other state's licensing authority where the Resident may be assigned.
 Upon renewal of a required permit or license, Resident must provide a copy of current license renewal to the GME office immediately.
-Resident shall notify the GME office of any action threatened or taken against his/her license.
+Resident shall notify the GME office of any action threatened or taken against their license.
+Once a resident has obtained a full license. they cannot go back to using a training permit per WV licensure rules and regulations.

-If Resident has or elects to obtain a license during residency where the license is not required by law, Resident shall provide documentation of licensure to the GME office along with any renewal information and any action threatened or taken against his/her license.
+If Resident has or elects to obtain a license during residency where the license is not required by law, Resident shall provide documentation of licensure to the GME office along with any renewal information and any action threatened or taken against their license.